thinkhr-code/release_robot/README.md

 ## Next steps to automate

+- post reminder about updating versions in package.json if an addon is updated
 - tag repos with the correct tag
   - For the most part, for Thursday releases, this will be the next minor version (i.e. if the last tag was v2.13.2, then next is v2.13.3).
   - For hrsc and hrsc-ember, their tags should always be in sync